 The device SHALL support the class “s”, “Support of CAT over the modem interface”, as specified in [ETSI TS 102 223].

-The CMAPI_ UICC_SendToolKitEnvelopeCommand() function is used for the Connection Manager Application to transmit to the SIM/R-UIM/UICC via the device any ToolKit ENVELOPE command that is supported by the Connection Manager Application.
+The CMAPI_ UICC_SendToolKitEnvelopeCommand() function is used for the Connection Manager Application to transmit to the SIM/R-UIM/UICC via the device any ToolKit ENVELOPE command that is supported by the Connection Manager Application and for which no overlapping was identified (see CMAPI_ UICC_SetTerminalProfile() and [ETSI TS 102 223]).